gholness1/CarND-Vehicle-Detection/GaryHolness_writeup.md

 I felt the spatial binning and color hisogram could only help since SVMs do well when dimensionality is high.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]
 ---

 ### Video Implementation